jow-/nlbwmon/README.md

 <dd>Protocol description file, used to distinguish traffic streams by IP protocol number and port.</dd>

 <dt>-g col[,col]</dt>
 <dd>Group output by the specified column.
-Prefix with a - to invert order.</dd>
+Prefix column with a - to invert order.</dd>

 <dt>-o col[,col]</dt>
 <dd>Order output by the specified column.
-Prefix with a - to invert order.</dd>
+Prefix column with a - to invert order.</dd>

 <dt>-t YYYY-MM-DD</dt>
 <dd>Lookup data in the specified database, in the format YYYY-MM-DD</dd>